bigdatakid/mdb-101-healthcare-workshop/README.md

 Otherwise, just open the link in your browser and once the load completes, save the file (File > Save Page As in Chrome).

-Or, it is also included as part of this GitHub repo in the data directory as fhirDb-patients.json.
+Or, it is also included as part of this GitHub repo in the data directory as fhirDB-patients.json.

 The dataset is around 50 MB in size and contains around 600 patients (alive and deceased).

 #### Create a Database and Collection
-Click the CREATE DATABASE button and create a 'fhirDb' database with a 'patients' collection:
+Click the CREATE DATABASE button and create a 'fhirDB' database with a 'patients' collection:

 ![](images/createDatabase.jpg)

 Navigate to the patients collection and select Import Data from the menu.
-Then BROWSE to the fhirDb-patients.json file you downloaded:
+Then BROWSE to the fhirDB-patients.json file you downloaded:

 ![](images/importFhir.jpg)